ChentongLi/SARS-CoV-2_viral_kinetic/README.md

 The file CoV_codes are the c code to generate the samples of parameters.

-The File fitplot is the R file to statistically analyze the generated samples.
+The File fitplot is the R code to statistically analyze the generated samples.